-BSNBCS will implement mandatory health screenings, including temperature checks, of students, faculty, staff, and, where applicable, contractors, vendors, and visitors.
-Staff members will complete a digital survey prior to entering the building daily.
+When the Federal CDC, New York State or New York City health authorities declare a heightened outbreak of COVID-19 and advise on additional health screenings, BSNBCS will implement mandatory health screenings, including temperature checks, of students, faculty, staff, and, where applicable, contractors, vendors, and visitors, including staff members will complete a digital survey prior to entering the building daily.
+When no such guidance exists, communities members may opt-into mask wearing, temperature screening and rapid testing, with materials and equipment provided by the school

-BSNBCS will conduct temperature checks for individuals every day before entering any school facility.
 Parents will be encouraged to monitor their children for fever, cough, and shortness of breath prior to leaving home for school.
 Staff will be encouraged to call-in sick if they have fever, cough or shortness of breath and will be provided staff Paid Time Off (PTO) to receive a health screening from their physician should they have symptoms of COVID-19.